NEW: President Obama expected to sign bill after House passage

 The House of Representatives approved the legislation, capping a major congressional initiative as delays snarled traffic at airports.
 The House vote comes a day after unanimous approval by the U.S. Senate.

-The measure -- which is expected to be signed into law by President Obama -- gives the Transportation Department budget planners new flexibility for dealing with forced spending cuts.
+The measure gives the Transportation Department budget planners new flexibility for dealing with forced spending cuts.

-It would also allow authorities to protect 149 control towers at small- and medium-sized airports that are slated for closure for budgetary reasons.
+It also allows authorities to protect 149 control towers at small- and medium-sized airports that are slated for closure for budgetary reasons.